Increasingly, social media is being used as a cost-effective and user-friendly customer service tool. Learn how your company can benefit.

 According to a recent McKinsey study, shifting a customer’s experience from “average” to “wow” is worth up to 50 percent more on metrics like the probability of repeat purchases.

 Of course, there is a dark side to social media.
 It is easy for social media users to complain about your brand, products or quality of service.
 Unlike phone calls, everyone that follows them can see those complaints.
+This can be an especially sensitive issue for medical businesses (if that's your case, don't miss our guide on providing great customer service in healthcare).

-Great companies use these complaints as an opportunity.
+However: great companies use these complaints as an opportunity.
 This turns active online dissenters into public advocates for their brand.
 It’s not easy, and it takes a lot of hustle, but statistics show that it can be worth it in the long run.

 So how do you implement an effective social media customer service strategy?